Julio Cortázar: Education and teaching career

 Cortázar obtained a qualification as an elementary school teacher at the age of 18.
 He would later pursue higher education in philosophy and languages at the University of Buenos Aires Faculty of Philosophy and Letters, but left for financial reasons without receiving a degree.
 According to biographer Montes-Bradley, Cortázar taught in at least two high schools in Buenos Aires Province, one in the city of Chivilcoy, the other in Bolivar.
-In 1938, using the pseudonym of Julio Denis, he self-published a volume of sonnets, Presencia, which he later repudiated, saying in a 1977 interview for Spanish television that publishing it was his only transgression to the principle of not publishing any books until he was convinced that what was written in them was what he meant to say.
+In 1938, using the pseudonym of Julio Denis, he self-published a volume of sonnets, Presencia.
+He later repudiated this work, saying in a 1977 interview for Spanish television that publishing it was his only transgression to the principle of not publishing any books until he was convinced that what was written in them was what he meant to say.

 In 1944, he became professor of French literature at the National University of Cuyo in Mendoza, but owing to political pressure from Peronists, he resigned the position in June 1946.
 He subsequently worked as a translator and as director of the Cámara Argentina del Libro, a trade organization.

-In 1949 he published a play, Los Reyes (The Kings), based on the myth of Theseus and the Minotaur.
+In 1949, he published a play, Los Reyes (The Kings), based on the myth of Theseus and the Minotaur.
 In 1980, Cortázar delivered eight lectures at the University of California, Berkeley.

 Years in France

-In 1951, Cortázar immigrated to France, where he lived and worked for the rest of his life, though he traveled widely.
+In 1951, Cortázar immigrated to France, where he lived and worked for the rest of his life, though he travelled widely.
 From 1952 onwards, he worked intermittently for UNESCO as a translator.
 He wrote most of his major works in Paris or in Saignon in the south of France, where he also maintained a home.
 In later years he became actively engaged in opposing abuses of human rights in Latin America, and was a supporter of the Sandinista revolution in Nicaragua as well as Fidel Castro's Cuban revolution and Salvador Allende's socialist government in Chile.

 Cortázar had three long-term romantic relationships with women.
 The first was with Aurora Bernárdez, an Argentine translator, whom he married in 1953.
 They separated in 1968 when he became involved with the Lithuanian writer, editor, translator, and filmmaker Ugnė Karvelis, whom he never formally married, and who reportedly stimulated Cortázar's interest in politics, although his political sensibilities had already been awakened by a visit to Cuba in 1963, the first of multiple trips that he would make to that country throughout the remainder of his life.
 In 1981 he married Canadian writer Carol Dunlop.
 After Dunlop's death in 1982, Aurora Bernárdez accompanied Cortázar during his final illness and, in accordance with his longstanding wishes, inherited the rights to all his works.